DuncanRitchie/TransferPhotosFromCard/README.md

 # Transfer Photos from Card
-📷 This is a console-app I made because I take a lot of photos (and sometimes video too) and manually moving files off my camera’s memory card can get tedious.
+📷 This is a console-app I made because I take a lot of photos (and sometimes video too) and manually moving files off my camera’s memory-card can get tedious.

 🚀 It’s very specific to my workflow, and probably won’t be something you want if you’re not me, but you can [download the executable here](https://github.com/DuncanRitchie/TransferPhotosFromCard/blob/master/TransferPhotosFromCard/bin/Release/TransferPhotosFromCard.exe).